-If all of this suspiciously sounds a lot like how you feel right before you enter the place that pays your bills, but you're not entirely convinced you should start putting the feelers out on LinkedIn just yet, here are eight signs experts say more or less prove you're clocking in valuable hours in a toxic work environment.
+If all of this sounds suspiciously a lot like how you feel right before you enter the place that pays your bills but you're not entirely convinced you should start putting the feelers out on LinkedIn just yet, here are eight signs experts say more or less prove you're clocking in valuable hours in a toxic work environment.

-1. Task-related conflicts have been replaced by people-related conflicts — It's one thing to feel so passionately about one's work that conflicts have arisen because all of the people involved in a project are keen on making it great.
+It's one thing to feel so passionately about one's work that conflicts have arisen because all of the people involved in a project are keen on making it great.
 It's quite another when Sally detests Jane because Jane is secretly reporting back to the boss about everything Sally does wrong in the hopes of taking over her job one day.

 "Task-related conflict in the workplace is actually productive," says Courtney Clark, speaker and author of The Successful Struggle.
 "When colleagues agree about an end goal but disagree about how to get there, that task-related conflict can produce healthy conversation [and] problem solving, and can often lead to better business outcomes."